-- 8.7.
+- 8.6.
 The Town Centre Area Action Plan (AAP) is a Development Plan Document and will sit alongside the Local Plan.
 The AAP will provide a spatial planning framework to guide development and secure the regeneration of Harlow Town Centre for the period up to 2033.
-This will take into account the key role the Town Centre performs across the wider Harlow area, reinforced by the need to accommodate additional retail provision, arising from increased housing growth being brought forward. - 8.8.
-As part of the Local Development Plan process, in June 2017, Cabinet approved the Council to produce an AAP for the town centre. - 8.9.
+This will take into account the key role the Town Centre performs across the wider Harlow area, reinforced by the need to accommodate additional retail provision, arising from increased housing growth being brought forward. - 8.7.
+As part of the Local Development Plan process, in June 2017, Cabinet approved the Council to produce an AAP for the town centre. - 8.8.
 In July 2017, consultants were appointed to support the Council in developing the AAP, in particular the consultation requirements under Regulation 18 and the publication of the proposed AAP under Regulation 19 (pre-submission to Secretary of State).
-The Regulation 18 consultation took place in June 2018. - 8.10.
+The Regulation 18 consultation took place in June 2018. - 8.9.
 The town centre continues to experience significant pressure for development including a large volume of proposals for high density and/or tall buildings.
 Growth and transformation are welcome in the town centre, but it is important that this process of change is coordinated.
-Although the Local Plan will provide clear framework for determination, it is clear that further design and place-making guidance is required to help shape proposals and planning decisions in the interim. - 8.11.
-In order to respond to this context in a timely fashion, the Council is considering options to expedite the process including the preparation of Supplementary Planning Document (SPD) for the town centre as a transitional statement of direction to be read alongside the adopted policy framework.
+Although the Local Plan will provide clear framework for determination, it is clear that further design and place-making guidance is required to help shape proposals and planning decisions in the interim. - 8.10.
+In order to respond to this context in a timely fashion, the Council has elected to prepare a Masterplan Framework Supplementary Planning Document (SPD) for the town centre as a transitional statement of direction to be read alongside the adopted policy framework.